Skip to main content

 • A command line tool like mkcert can automate this process.

 • Alternately, you can manually generate the certificates.
 Install OpenSSL for your operating system, then run openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout selfhost.key -out selfhost.crt in a terminal to generate the certificate and private key.
 You’ll need to enter a two-letter country code to get the .crt file to be generated, but you can leave the rest of the fields blank (just hit enter at each prompt).
-Move the selfhost.key and selfhost.crt files a location accessible to the Actual server.
+Move the selfhost.key and selfhost.crt files to a location accessible to the Actual server.

 Obtain a certificate without exposing to the internet